davidatoms/DavidsMath/newIdeas/README.md

 ## How to Use

-When you have a new idea:
+### Quick Capture (Recommended)

+**Just mention your idea in conversation** - AI will automatically:
 1. Create a new file: `YYYY-MM-DD-topic-name.md`
-2. Use the template below
+2. Fill out the template with your idea
-3. Add to the index in this README
+3. Add it to the index below

+Example: "I have an idea about using √2 scaling for graph algorithms"

+### Manual Creation

+If you prefer to create manually:

+1. Copy `template.md` to `YYYY-MM-DD-topic-name.md`
+2. Fill it out
+3. Add link to index below

 ---